-• Northeast Housing Development-the City controls approximately 15 acres of property suitable for residential housing development in the northeast area of the community; being portions of the O'Donnell Addition, O'Donnell Second Addition, O'Donnell Third Addition, and un-platted lands.
+• Northeast Housing Development-the City controls approximately 15 acres of property suitable for residential housing development in the northeast area of the community; being portions of the O'Donnell Addition, O'Donnell Second Addition, O'Donnell Third Addition, and other un-platted lands.

 In late 2020, the City re-platted a portion of this property to create 15 housing lots along N. Fillmore and E. 16th Street, being O'Donnell Fourth Addition.
-In 2021, the City intends to extend the existing paving and utilities in the area to serve all 15 lots and make them available for development.
+In 2021, the City installed infrastructure in this addition, and will market the lots for development.
 The City will prepare a conceptual development plan for the remaining property into the future.

-Action Responsible Party Timeframe Cost Develop 15 single-family lots City, CDA Apr-Aug Variable Market single-family lots City, CDA Apr-Dec Variable Support private and speculative housing Private Developers and Jan-Dec Variable construction activities Builders, City, CDA, Local Partners
+Action Responsible Party Timeframe Cost Market single-family lots City, CDA Apr-Dec Variable Develop conceptual development models City, CDA Apr-Dec Variable Support private and speculative housing Developers and Builders, Jan-Dec Variable construction activities City, CDA, Local Partners

-• East Housing Development-in 2020, the City collaborated with St. Ann's Catholic Church to develop approximately 48 acres of St. Ann's property along the east side of N. Taft Street from 3rd Street to 7th Street for workforce housing purposes; platted as St. Ann's Second Addition.
+• East Housing Development-in 2020, the City collaborated with St. Ann's Catholic Church to develop approximately 48 acres of St. Ann's property along the east side of Taft Street from 3rd Street to 7th Street for workforce housing purposes; platted as St. Ann's Second Addition.

-In late 2020, the City began construction of infrastructure to support the development of the area.
-The Phase 1 infrastructure will support an initiated 50-unit housing project, 40 additional single/two-family housing lots, and a 6-acre parcel earmarked for multi-family residential projects.
+In 2021, the City installed infrastructure to support the development of the area.
+The Phase 1 infrastructure will support an ongoing 50-unit LIHTC housing project, 40 additional single/two-family housing lots, and a 6-acre parcel earmarked for multi-family residential projects.

-The first phase of this development has the potential to accommodate up to 170 housing units, based upon average density considerations, providing opportunity to private developers and the Lexington Housing Authority.
-In 2021, the City will complete the Phase 1 infrastructure improvements and promote housing development for the area.
+The first phase of this development has the potential to accommodate up to 170 housing units based upon average density considerations.
+This will provide opportunity to private developers and the Lexington Housing Authority.
+In 2022, the City will promote housing development for the area.

-Action Responsible Party Timeframe Cost Complete infrastructure improvements City Jan-Jun Variable Support private and speculative housing Private Developers and Jan-Dec Variable construction activities Builders, City, CDA, LHA, Local Partners
+Action Responsible Party Timeframe Cost Market housing lots City, CDA Jan-Dec Variable Support private and speculative housing Private Developers and Jan-Dec Variable construction activities Builders, City, CDA, LHA, Local Partners